 The word Diospyros derives from the Greek words “dios” and “pyron”, which may be translated as “divine fruit”.

 Persimmons have a sweet, honey flavor that’s reminiscent of an apricot.
+A soft, ripe persimmon is much sweeter than a firm one.

 What is the difference between Fuyu and Hachiya persimmons?